pandas-dev/pandas/doc/source/10min.rst

    df2 = df[:4]
    df2

-The ``stack`` function "compresses" a level in the DataFrame's columns.
+The :meth:`~DataFrame.stack` method "compresses" a level in the DataFrame's columns.

 .. ipython:: python